chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

     .Where(x => !String.IsNullOrEmpty(x));
 ```
 where `Select` is the select we described above and `Where` is from LINQ to
 Objects.
-This is a curiosity, nothing more.
+This is a curiosity, nothing much.

 **Remark.** Compare this to `AsEnumerable` for interpreted queries, e.g.
 applying it to an `IQueryable<T>` in a LINQ to SQL query forces subsequent